Advocacy Toolkit

 • Use your own words.
 Personalized letters, rather than those sent by form letter or email, show greater personal commitment on the part of the writer, and therefore carry greater weight.

 • Find out how your legislators voted on this issue in the past or what your public official’s current position is on the issue.
+You can usually locate this through their website and/or by searching their name on congress.gov.

 • Keep it simple.
 Your letter should address a single topic or issue.
 Typed, one-page letters structured like this are best:

 1. Say why you are writing and who you are.
-List your “credentials.”
+List your “credentials”.
 (Include your name and address.)

 3. Close by requesting the action you want taken, such as a vote for or against a bill, or change in general policy.